According to Shopify’s 2023 e-commerce trends report, the e-commerce market grew by 13% in 2024, with a $4.84 billion revenue!

 1- Not considering a market’s cultural context

-• Is this product suitable for a wide range of people of different ages?
+- Is this product suitable for a broad age range within Arab cultures?

-• Are the images localized for non-native speakers?
+- Are the images appropriately localized for Arabic speakers?

 Read more: Localizing your website: a step towards expanding your small business globally